michalcisek/return-of-the-blog/content/posts/thunder_dash/index.md

   relative: true # To use relative path for cover image, used in hugo Page-bundles
 ---

 *Imagine a hot, summer day.
-You are sitting in your home, feeling this stuffy air.
-You start to wonder whether it's gonna be today a stormy day.*
+You’re sitting at home, feeling the stuffy air.
+You start to wonder whether today is going to be a stormy day.*

 *You could check on your favourite website where the lightning bolts are located and how far from you.*

-*But no, instead, you want to know how far the closest lightning bolt recently stroke.
+*But no — instead, you want to know how far away the most recent lightning strike was.
 And you want to know it precisely, immediately and without moving your finger.*

 *Sounds like a realistic scenario, right?
 Right?*